 These often pose problems for content authors who are less experienced on the development end.

-“WYSIWYG editors are frequently filled with programmatic code and styling hooks that are hard to understand for anyone who isn’t a web developer,” says Chris.
+“WYSIWYG editors are frequently filled with programmatic code and styling hooks that are hard to understand for anyone who isn’t a web developer,” says Fantauzzi.
 “It can easily be broken without intermediate-level code knowledge.”

 The advent of Craft eliminates the need for coding experience on the content management side.